 So Izanagi waited, and waited, and waited.
 He could hear the whispering voices in the Underworld and knew Izanami was discussing her potential return.
 After a while, he could bare it no longer.
 He took the comb from his hair and lit it.
 At last able to see, Izanagi slowly crept to the source of those eerie whispers.
 When he peeked around a corner he was able to finally glance at his beloved Izanami—but she was not as he remembered!
-Izanami had already begun to decay and parts of her body had been consumed by a dark fearsome lightening, which radiated from her head and chest.
+Izanami had already begun to decay and parts of her body had been consumed by a dark fearsome lightning, which radiated from her head and chest.
 Terrified, Izanagi fled.

 “You looked!”
 Izanagi heard the voice of Izanami boom against the rocks of Yomi.

 “You looked and now you abandon me?
-You insult me husband!
+You insult me, husband!
 I shall not let you escape so easily!”
 Izanami screeched and sent the witches of the Underworld after him.

 Ever resourceful, Izanagi plucked one of the rings from his hair and tossed it behind him.
 When it touched the ground, a wall of grape vines sprung up from where it landed, buying him some time from the witches.
 Izanagi then took his comb and tossed it behind him as well.
-Instantly, a massive bamboo grove shot up, enabling Izanagi to gain even more distance between him and his pursuers.
+Instantly, a massive bamboo grove shot up, enabling Izanagi to gain even more distance between himself and his pursuers.

 The Birth of Death

-Izanami, completely fed up with her minions failures, decided that somethings are best done one’s self and flew through the Underworld after Izanagi.
+Izanami, completely fed up with her minions’ failures, decided that some things are best done one’s self and flew through the Underworld after Izanagi.
 Izanagi could sense his wife coming after him.
 He frantically looked around for what he could use to aid him this time.
 Of course, he knew exactly what to do.
 Grabbing a huge boulder, Izanagi sought to close the mouth of the Underworld once and for all.
 Just as he was about to seal the hole for good the disfigured face of Izanami appeared, hands clawing for him.